 Almost a decade later, Kate Middleton’s royal bridal style remains absolutely iconic and the influence can still be seen today…even with designers presenting Spring 2021 collections, the Kate effect is strong.
 On her wedding day, the world fell head-over-heels for the Duchess of Cambridge.
 Her style, warmth and newlywed glow captured our hearts and we can definitely credit her for making the royal family hip again.
 We thought it would be fun to look back on the day and highlight six of her biggest royal wedding style trends which are still going strong today.
 Happy Anniversary William & Kate!

 Kate’s something borrowed was a Cartier Halo tiara from the Queen herself.
 She made a bridal style statement with the dazzling piece and put this classic princess accessory back on the wedding-must list.
 As seen on the runway at Inbal Dror Fall 2020.

 Kate singlehandedly brought sleeves back to bridal in 2011 and designers are still having a love affair with them.
-For Spring 2021 there are sleeves of all shapes, sizes and lengths—cap, wrist-length, blouson, balloon, bracelet length and more.
-This dress from the Morilee by Madeline Gardner Spring 2021 collection clearly demonstrates how the Kate effect lives on a decade later!
+For Spring 2022 collections we spotted sleeves of all shapes, sizes and lengths—cap, wrist-length, blouson, balloon, bracelet length and more.
+Dress by Morilee.

 White Bridesmaid Dresses